coatless/quarto-webr/README.md

 ## Usage

-For each document, place the the `webr` filter in the document's header:
+For each document, place the `webr` filter in the document's header:

 ```yaml
 filters: